Beyond the Turn-Based Game: Enabling Real-Time Conversations with Duplex Models: Introduction

 Large language models (LLMs) have demonstrated impressive capabilities in various scenarios~\citep{chatgpt,gpt4,touvron2023llama,team2023gemini}.
 These large models are deeply integrated into our daily lives.
 Their extraordinary capabilities can satisfy users in many applications, such as coding assistants~\citep{chen2021evaluating,copilot,copilot-chat,copilot-voice,Rozire2023CodeLO,Li2023StarCoderMT}, task assistants~\citep{wang2023voyager,qian2023communicative,gpt-4o}, virtual role play~\citep{shao2023character,shanahan2023role}, and even emotional companions~\citep{CHATURVEDI2023122634,guingrich2023chatbots,pentina2023exploring}.

 Despite ongoing advancements, interactions with LLMs often fail to provide users with human-like interaction experience~\cite{hill2015real,mou2017media,zhou2023talking}.
 One reason is the turn-based nature of current chatbot implementations~\citep{skantze2021turn}, which is different from human conversations where there are many overlaps, interruptions, and silences~\citep{zimmerman19969}.

-Current human-LLM interactions necessitate that one participant remains entirely idle while the other generates responses.
-Interruptions are manually triggered with a ``stop'' button or by saying certain keywords, resulting in conspicuously artificial communication.
+Current human-LLM interactions require one participant to remain idle while the other generates responses.
+Interruptions are manually triggered with a ``stop'' button or certain keywords, resulting in conspicuously artificial communication.
 In human conversations, participants simultaneously process incoming information and formulate responses, often in overlapping and interleaved contexts, thus allowing each other to interrupt or be interrupted.

-To address this limitation, we introduce the concept of \textbf{duplex models}.
+We introduce the concept of \textbf{duplex models} to address this limitation.
 Duplex models emulate human cognitive processes by synthesizing responses internally while simultaneously attending to incoming user inputs, akin to a person thinking while listening as well as speaking while observing.
 However, present autoregressive models face substantial challenges in adopting a duplex configuration, as they must process and encode a complete input message before generating any tokens, resulting in a turn-based conversation.

 Considering this, we propose a framework for quickly converting current LLMs into duplex models by processing queries and responses pseudo-simultaneously without significant alternations to their architectures.